Six Minute Walk test

 Heart rate and oxygen levels are monitored continuously throughout the test.

-Once the 6 minutes is completed, we will ask your child again about their breathing and leg tiredness using the visual analogue score.
+Once the 6 minutes is completed, we will ask your child about their breathing and leg tiredness using the visual analogue score.
 They can rest for as long as they need to after the test.

 Getting the results